NVIDIA/DeepLearningExamples/TensorFlow/Recommendation/NCF/README.md

 This repository provides a script and recipe to train Neural Collaborative Filtering to achieve state of the art accuracy, and is tested and maintained by NVIDIA.
+NCF model for TensorFlow1 is no longer maintained and will soon become unavailable, please consider DLRM and Wide & Deep models in TensorFlow2 as a substitute for your requirements.

 ## Table of Contents